bendr/bender/delta.md

 ### Changes in v0.8.2 (forthcoming)

+* Replaced elem/component attribute with select.
+Introduce @ and # to separate
+  identifiers to concrete and abstract nodes.
 * Single view/content, no id (will use XML properties instead.)
 * Pausing the event loop when the queue is empty.